 -John Heidt, Vintage Guitar Magazine

 George Cotsirilos' meticulous and tasteful guitar work is marked by remarkably subtle shifts in accents, and minute changes in expression and dynamics.
-On Past Present, he also displays an impeccable sense of timing especially in revealing the hidden rhythms of complex melodies.
-His approach to harmony is whimsical, but patently beautiful at all times.
-He is fleet-fingered across the fret board and equally expressive as he plucks the strings of his guitar, or simply rolls over them with fingertips, like brushstrokes on a canvas.
-He must have been a marksman in a past life, because he is so uncannily "bang-on" the pulse a song.
+On Past Present, he also displays an impeccable sense of timing especially in revealing the hidden rhythms of complex melodies… He is fleet-fingered across the fret board and equally expressive as he plucks the strings of his guitar, or simply rolls over them with fingertips, like brushstrokes on a canvas.
+He must have been a marksman in a past life, because he is so uncannily "bang-on" the pulse of a song.
 And when songs rush and dally from verse to verse, Cotsirilos is damping and setting the strings free to catch each new pulse as it manifests itself.

 -Raul D'Gama Rose, All About Jazz

 Past Present is a graceful and sophisticated mix of standards and Cotsirilos originals.

 I'm always a bit wary of guitar albums.
 Will a jazz guitarist really show up?
 Certainly one did in George Cotsirilos.
 He plays gimmick-free guitar, and his trio, with Robb Fisher on bass and Ron Marabuto on drums, cooks up several nicely conceived originals, moving with ease between swinging post bop to shimmering ballads.
 And always using space effectively, surely the sign of a veteran player.
 Three standards played wonderfully well included "The Way You Look Tonight," "Without a Song" and a beautiful acoustic solo on "What Kind of Fool Am I." It's straight down the middle of the jazz highway, a nice place to be.